acoustic-content-samples/sample-custom-element-ui/README.md

+# DEPRECATED - will be deleted.
+See individual ui extensions samples.

 # Sample UI Extensions

 A collection of Samples that extend the Authoring interface of Watson Content Hub.
 Each of the samples customised the